smurfless1/indigo-influxdb/README.md

 Indigo Plug-Ins for InfluxDB and Kafka
 ---

-Early draft Indigo Plug-Ins for writing JSON to InfluxDB and Apache Kafka topics.
+Indigo Plug-In for writing JSON to InfluxDB

 Before starting
 ---